ericpearson1313/fpga_rocket_launcher/README.md

 Using an HDMI capture card and capturing a second of the video noise gives the entire memory contents, which can be recovered with a script from the captured video.

+#### Blipvert Update #1

+The 1st issue is that HDMI capture devices for RGB are costly ($300-$400), but are available for $20 if a YUV color space is used.
+That is because the base USB protocol inlcudes support and drivers for cameras and the cheap HDMI-USB capturee devices only support YUV2 protocol.

+So what I planned and did was to switch over to YUV2 during blipvert operation.
+This meant inserting HDMI InfoFrame packets during video blanking, so each viedo frame could be identified as either RGB24 or YUV2 coded.
+This swithcing worked.

+This raised the 2nd issue was that my awesome and pricy sunlight viewable LCD display only supported the DVI subset of HDMI, and the presence of InfoFrame packets caused issues.
+And the HDMI capture device required that the InfoFrames must always be transmitted (or never transmitted).

+The solution was to take advantage of the 2 HDMI ports and simultaneously transmit DVI for the LCD display and HDMI to external devices, such as the Cheap USB capture device or an LCD display.

 ### Text Overlay

 In addition to the dynamic logic derived text it is useful to have some fixed text overlay.

-ROM equivalents for a 5x7 font table and a 16 color text overlay take advantage of the FPGA resources.
+ROM equivalents for a 5x7 font table and a 16 color text overlay efficiently utilize the FPGA built in SRAMS.
-Unfortuately with this lowest cost (SC) version of the fpga, ROM initialization is not available, so a small amount of logic was used the read the onboard flash and load it into the rom's.
+Unfortuately with this lowest cost (SC) version of the fpga, ROM initialization of the SRAMs is not available, and the updated device costs 50% more.
+So logic was added to read the onboard flash and load it into the rom's (SRAMS).

-This text allowed my to display some basic text mostly so I could remember details of beep or hex codes.
+This text allowed my to display some basic static information without worrying about incremental gate cost if I modified the text.

 ### Git Commit ID

-It is always helpful to be able to trace a given build back to its git commit.
+It is always helpful to be able to trace a running system back to its git commit.

 Some bash and awk scripting was used extract, format, and insert the 7 hex digit git commmit id into the text overlay (lower right corner) before the FPGA was compiled.
 Very handy